andrew-mccarthy/neat-starter-template/README.md

 # [Neat Starter Template](http://html5boilerplate.com)

-Neat Starter Template is a simple boilerplate contaning a few extra to get you off the ground.
+Neat Starter Template is a simple boilerplate contaning a little extra to get you off the ground.

 Neat Starter Template contains: